history-lab/archiving-digital-records/07-command-line-lab.md

 # Exercises
 1. Create a new directory at the same directory level as `pdfs` called `txt`.
 Move `mueller.txt` to your newly created `txt` subdirectory.

-2. How can we ensure output generated from `pdftotext` goes to the `txt` directory going forward?
+2. How can we ensure output generated from `pdftotext` goes to the `txt` directory in the future?

-3. Test out some of the flags on both `pdfinfo` and `pdftotext`.
-Try to find something worth discussing.
+3. Test some flags on both `pdfinfo` and `pdftotext`.
+Find something worth discussing.

 4. Load another PDF into codespace - something that interests you.
 Run both `pdfinfo` and `pdftotext`.
 How's the text quality?